MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-trigger.md

     ![Triggers section in 3D toolkit](media/triggers-category-pc-app.PNG "Triggers section in 3D toolkit")

+After adding the trigger in the PC app, you can [place and test it in the HoloLens app](HoloLens-app-trigger.md)

 ## What's next?

 [Place and test a trigger in the HoloLens app](HoloLens-app-trigger.md)